Does The Fertility Center require a referral to schedule an appointment?

 What is the difference between IUI and IVF?

-Intrauterine Insemination (IUI) involves the washing of partner’s (or the use of frozen donor) sperm, which is prepared in the laboratory and placed in a small catheter.
-The catheter is then inserted through the cervix and deposited into the uterus.
-The sperm are closer to the fallopian tubes with this procedure, where fertilization occurs.
-This is an office procedure, takes only several minutes, and minimal discomfort is involved.
-In vitro fertilization (IVF) is where the woman takes injectable fertility medications to stimulate the ovaries until multiple follicles are mature.
-At that time, the woman undergoes a minor surgical procedure, called an egg retrieval, where the follicles are aspirated vaginally under ultrasound guidance, while the woman is under intravenous sedation.
-The eggs are then fertilized with sperm, and the resulting embryos are watched for development, and transferred back into the uterus at the appropriate time.
+In vitro fertilization (IVF) is when an individual takes injectable fertility medications (hormones) to stimulate the ovaries until multiple follicles are mature.
+At that time, a minor surgical procedure called an egg retrieval is performed to aspirate eggs from their follicles vaginally under ultrasound guidance, while under intravenous sedation.
+The eggs are then fertilized with sperm, and the resulting embryos are watched for development.
+Viable embryos can be transferred back into the uterus at the appropriate time.

 Can I travel during treatment?